helrond/clbsj.org/_posts/2020-11-19-scholar-activist-encounter-abby-mohaupt-and-rick-ufford-chase.md

   Rev. Abby Mohaupt will share about their work for environmental and racial justice within the Presbyterian Church USA and beyond.
 ---
-How do activism and scholarship contribute to our understanding of Scripture in the world today?

 In this session, faith-rooted scholar-activists Rick Ufford-Chase and Rev. Abby Mohaupt will share about their work for environmental and racial justice within the Presbyterian Church USA and beyond.